marcorossi80/adidas_challenge/README.md

 ## Running the application
 ### Prerequisites

-It is necessary to have java, git, gradle and docker configured in the machine.
+For the method 1, it is necessary to have java, git and gradle configured in the machine.
+For the method 2, it is necessary to have docker.

 ### Installing

-* Download the code First clone the git repository from **https://github.com/rafabanzo/adidas_challenge/**
+Download the code First clone the git repository from **https://github.com/rafabanzo/adidas_challenge/** Method 1
+* Go to the directory eureka, build the jar and run tests **gradlew build**
+* Run the application using run.sh or run.bat
 * Go to the directory city-connection-manager, build the jar and run tests **gradlew build**
+* Run the application using run.sh or run.bat
+* Go to the directory distance-calculator, build the jar and run tests **gradlew build**
-* Run the springboot application using run.sh or run.bat
+* Run the application using run.sh or run.bat

+Method 2
+* Go to the directory eureka build the docker image **gradlew docker build**
+* Run **docker run -p 8761:8761 -t com.adidas.challenge/eureka
+* Go to the directory city-connection-manager build the docker image **gradlew docker build**
+* Run **docker run -p 8082:8082 -t com.adidas.challenge/city-connection-manager
+* Go to the directory distance-calculator build the docker image **gradlew docker build**
+* Run **docker run -p 8083:8083 -t com.adidas.challenge/distance-calculator**
+NOTE: I have not been able to run the method 2 as I have had problems installing docker on my old windows 7 laptop